bhuskade1999/Project-2-Open-To-Intern/README.md

 # Internshala Clone

-### This project contain backend code of internshala, where student can apply for internships.
+### - This project contain  the backend of a website like Naukri.com which registers companies and students looking for internships and job opportunities.
+- Used jsonwebtoken for authentication and authorization
 ##

 ### Teck Stack :